 For games that were designed as cooperative experiences, I eventually gravitated toward the structure ‘score more points but do not die’, which forces the players to calibrate how much risk they take relative to the other player.

 SC: Tell us a bit about how it works under the hood?
-How does Multibowl operate as a 'layer' on top of the emulation, and on top of the games themselves?
+How does Multibowl operate as a "layer" on top of the emulation, and on top of the games themselves?

 BF: The core content of Multibowl is a set of 300 games, with one or more save states for each game.
 Once a state loads, you play the games until some byte of memory changes from some number to another number, as specified by me, and that counts as winning a point.
 AP created a system that let me easily stow these states and memory addresses into a data file, and which would allow the system to jump from one emulated system to another.
 Understandably, MAME really doesn’t want to be made to do that!
-I think basically every other user of MAME would be happy to load up one emulated machine and play one game, and that’s what it’s optimized for.
+I think basically every other user of MAME would be happy to load up one emulated machine and play one game, and that’s what it’s optimised for.
 So it takes a bit of technical wrangling to make it work properly.

 SC: Multibowl premiered at XOXO.
 What was the reaction?
 What was special about XOXO in terms of getting it in front of 'your people'?

-BF: I feel like, every year XOXO ran there was someone there who was playing in ‘grey copyright’ areas, and of course the organizer Andy Baio was at the center of the fair use debate over his pixellated cover of ‘Kind of Blue’.
+BF: I feel like, every year XOXO ran there was someone there who was playing in ‘grey copyright’ areas, and of course the organiser Andy Baio was at the center of the fair use debate over his pixellated cover of ‘Kind of Blue’.
 Portland is also a town that is full of retro gamers (evidenced by the excellent scene at the amazing Ground Kontrol arcade) and the people at the festival were enthusiastic and knowledgeable.
 There was a line to play the game all night long, so it was a great place to debut the game.

 SC: Interactive art, appropriation art, pastiche, collage, mashup – Multibowl could be all of these things.
 How do you conceive of where it fits?